jax-ml/jax/jax/experimental/jax2tf/README.md

   return param0 + param1 * inputs
 ```

-If you just convert and save the model directly, the values of
+If you just lower and save the model directly, the values of
 `param0` and `param1` will be embedded in the computation graph.
 In fact, the
 value of `param1` is needed for the gradient computation and
 will be embedded twice: once in the computation
 graph for the forward computation and once for the backward computation,
-unless you turn off the conversion of gradients or their saving as discussed
+unless you turn off the staging of gradients or their saving as discussed
 further below (e.g., `with_gradient=False`).
 Note also that if one
 views the above function as an ML model parameterized by `param0` and `param1`
 then the gradient function will be w.r.t. the inputs, while you probably
 want gradients w.r.t. the parameters.

 A better way to deal with parameters (or any large constants) is to
-pass them as parameters to the function to be converted:
+pass them as parameters to the function to be lowered:

 ```python
 def model_jax(params, inputs):